samschloegel/node-dbscene/README.md

 ### /dbscene/**update**

-In QLab, select the dbscene cues you wish to update.
-You may select dbscene group cues, or dbscecne network cues within them.
+1. In QLab, select the dbscenes you wish to update.
+You may select dbscenes themselves, or position cues within them.

-With the cues selected, send /dbscene/update to update the selected cues.
+1. With the cues selected, send **/dbscene/update** to update the selected cues.
 The simplest way to do this is likely with a hotkey from within QLab itself.

 ---